-However, the usual combination of left wing activism and capitalist hostility to white racial (and thus interclass) unity broke the segregationist coalition but left the “Right” dependent on almost entirely white base.
+However, the usual combination of Left-wing activism and capitalist hostility to white racial (and thus interclass) unity broke the segregationist coalition but left the “Right” dependent on an almost entirely white base.

 Alas, ideas have consequences, and whatever the root cause of this political movement, the practical consequences were predictable.
-The Southern Baptists are now led by a black man and are changing their name to be avoid being called “racists,” Helms ended his career capering around The Dark Continent with Bono talking about the need for more AIDS funding, and religious conservatives can be found shilling for open borders on the grounds that virtuous mestizos will be a useful check to the evil secular whites enjoying craft beer in godless and wealthy cities.
+The Southern Baptists are now led by a black man and are changing their name to be avoid being called “racists”; Helms ended his career capering around The Dark Continent with Bono talking about the need for more AIDS funding; and religious conservatives can be found shilling for open borders on the grounds that virtuous mestizos will be a useful check on the evil secular whites enjoying craft beer in godless and wealthy cities.

-The most recent highlight is an indignant whine scribbled by perennial pubescent Rich Lowry, whose cherubic and innocent visage matches his political sophistication but conceals the reality that he’s a 44 year old man.
+The most recent highlight is an indignant whine scribbled by perennial pubescent Rich Lowry, whose cherubic and innocent visage matches his political sophistication but conceals the reality that he’s a middle-aged man.
 William F. Buckley appointed Lowry editor of National Review in a characteristic fit of absence of mind, after the latter had already dismissed Joseph Sobran and demoted John O’Sullivan and Peter Brimelow.

-Lowry has never written anything of lasting importance, and his prose has not graduated from the conservatism by the numbers style taught by Beltway Right institutions to socially maladjusted college students.
-By aping Republican talking points and taking care never to dwell into forbidden territory, they can guarantee at least some form of a living in the American Right’s own unique form of affirmative action.
+Lowry has never written anything of lasting importance, and his prose has not graduated from the conservatism-by-the-numbers style taught by Beltway Right institutions to socially maladjusted college students.
+By aping Republican talking points and taking care never to delve into forbidden territory, they can guarantee at least some form of a living in the American Right’s own unique form of affirmative action.

 Unfortunately, Lowry has to go through at least the pretense of defending traditional social beliefs once in a while.
 Therefore, he prissily moaned that the Left was being “intolerant” and “illiberal” to the Family Research Council, and was guilty of a “bullying attempt to short-circuit free debate.”
 This was bad, but not because shutting down free debate is wrong.
 In fact, Lowry takes care to note that when it comes to racism, “the SPLC brags about shutting down such groups, and rightly so.”
 Hilariously, he then acts the tough guy and notes, “You presumably don’t have an argument with the White Patriot Party militia, unless you bring along a lead pipe.”

-Thanks to Lowry, we can all be relieved that apparently “white genocide” in South Africa isn’t happening, and observers such as Genocide Watch on the Left and conservative columnist (and Jewess) Ilana Mercer on the Right are just making things up.
-The scare quotes around “white Americans” is another nice touch by Lowry, who never seems quite as skeptical about terms such as “African-Americans.”
-Seeing as how recent polls suggest that Mitt Romney is quite literally receiving zero percent of the, ahem, “African-American” vote, the “Party of Civil Rights” has some work to do.
+Thanks to Lowry, we can all be relieved that apparently “white genocide” in South Africa isn’t happening, and observers such as Genocide Watch on the Left and Jewish conservative columnist Ilana Mercer on the Right are just making things up.
+The scare quotes around “white Americans” is another nice touch by Lowry, who never seems quite as skeptical about terms such as “African Americans.”
+Seeing as how recent polls suggest that Mitt Romney is quite literally receiving zero percent of the, ahem, “African American” vote, the “Party of Civil Rights” has some work to do.
 It must just be that racist liberal media.